CCBlueX/Documentation/md/scriptapi_v3/typescript_support.md

 # Experimental TypeScript Support

 > **⚠️ EXPERIMENTAL FEATURE**
 > TypeScript support is currently experimental and unofficial.
 Use at your own risk!
-This feature is not endorsed by Mojang or Fabric developers.
+This feature is not endorsed by Mojang or Fabric developers (ofc it is not).

 ![Experimental TypeScript Support](/images/script-type-support.png)